Medieval Literature

 • All: Students must complete all readings and daily-work/commonplacing as well as oral exams.

-• Writing tutorial only: Each semester, students write two essays and complete two other written pieces and one semester project.
-(Students in both history and literature courses only create one project per semester.)
-At the conclusion of each semester, tutorial students participate in Defense Day by giving a brief presentation on one of their essays and responding to questions from the audience.
+• Writing tutorial only: Each term, students compose one essay, one other written piece, and one project – choosing between an academic/artistic portfolio and a history-related handcraft.
+(Students in both history and literature courses only create one project per term.)
+In December and May, tutorial students participate in Defense Day by giving a brief presentation on one of their essays and responding to questions from the audience.

-• Books Needed: (Hard copies are required; recommended editions/translations are listed below)
+• Books Needed: Final book list will be posted by mid-summer but will be similar to the one below (Hard copies are required; recommended editions/translations are listed below)

 • Dante – Divine Comedy – (Recommended: Esolen translation, ISBNs listed below)